Visiting London’s Stafford Hotel in Trendy St. James

 Our Favorite Memories from The Stafford London Hotel

 As it turns out, even though we stayed in some of London’s very best luxury hotels, The Stafford London Hotel was our favorite hotel experience.
-Here’s a few of the reasons why:
+Here are a few of the reasons why:

 - We loved the more residential feel of the location, and having so many of London’s most desired attractions within easy walking distance was an added bonus.